Zao-san: Snow monsters, ski fields, mountain hags, multi-coloured crater lakes, hot springs, and more.

 Jizo-dake is easily reachable from the Zao Ropeway.
 Simply take the ropeway from Zao Onsen to the last stop called Jizo-sancho.
 From here it is a very short walk to the Jizo statues.
 Then, head to the right on the path closest to the Zao Ropeway.
 After about 10 or 15 minutes you will arrive at the summit of Jizo-dake.
 A left from the statues will take you to Sanpokojin-san.

-Jizo-dake is often used as a starting point for hikes.
+People often start their hikes at Jizo-dake.
 One great option is to hike up Jizo-dake, then continue in the same direction.
 After about an hour or so you will reach Kumano-dake from where you can see Okama.
 If you keep following the trail over Umano-se (the horse’s back), in about an hour you will arrive at Katta-dake.

 Lying between Jizo-dake and Katta-dake, Kumano-dake is named after Kumano Gongen, in reference to Kumano Jinja.
-Kumano-dake is not connected by a ropeway yet it commands views of the Okama and is a great destination in and of itself.
-Kumano-dake can be reached after hiking for a while from either the Zao Ropeway or Katta Lift.
+Kumano-dake doesn’t have a ropeway yet it commands views of the Okama and is a great destination in and of itself.
+Kumano-dake is reachable after hiking for a while from either the Zao Ropeway or Katta Lift.

 Situated on the Miyagi Prefecture side of Zao-san, Katta-dake is home to Katta-mine Jinja.
-The original destination of Zao Oyama Mairi, Katta-mine Jinja was the only manned shrine on Zao-san.
+The original destination of Zao Oyama Mairi, Katta-mine Jinja was the only shrine with someone at the desk.
 At the shrine they sold all manner of omamori charms, and had goshuin stamps available as well.

 The peaks of Zao-san are all connected by well-trodden and well-maintained trails.
 The trail at the top is relatively flat, but there are a lot of small volcanic rocks so good walking shoes are a must.
-Zao-san is also very exposed, so be careful of windburn, or heatstroke during the summer.
+The mountain is also very open.
+Be careful of windburn, or heatstroke during the summer.